EasyEyes/remote-calibrator/README.md

 Arguments in square brackets are optional, e.g. `init([options, [callback]])` means both `options` configuration and the `callback` function are optional, but you have to put `options`, e.g., `{}`, if you want to call the callback function.
 The default values of `options` are listed in each section with explanation.

+Please be advised that some of the package documentation here may be outdated, although this is not a frequent occurrence.
+We are currently in the process of developing a typed interface for the package, which will provide you with up-to-date information on the APIs as you use them.

 ### 🎬 Initialize

 ```js